Igano Kabamaru: Manga

 In 2015 a new manga sequel of Igano Kabamaru was released, titled "Igano Kabamaru Sorikara" (伊賀野カバ丸★そりから) serialized in "Monthly YOU" magazine.

 Anime

 The anime series was produced by Group TAC and Toho.
 The 24 episodes were broadcast in Japan by Nippon Television between October 20, 1983, and March 29, 1984, every Thursday from 19:00 to 19:30.

-Despite that in Japan there was low popularity, it acquired immense popularity in Greece.
-One main reason for this was the low quality of English-based dubbing often called "so bad that it's actually good", but it nevertheless impacted the growth of anime in the country.
+Despite its low popularity in Japan, it became a cult classic in Greece, mainly due to the humorously low quality of its English-based dubbing.

+The anime also gained a devoted audience in the Arabic peninsula, where it was broadcast dubbed in Arabic.

 Film

 A live action film based on the plot of the manga and the anime was released on August 6, 1983, directed by Norifumi Suzuki.
 It starred Hikaru Kurosaki as Kabamaru, Kumiko Takeda as Mai, Sanada Hiroyuki as Shizune and Sonny Chiba as Saizō.

 The plot centers around a five-part competition between Kabamaru representing Kin'gyoku School, and Hayate representing Ōgyoku School.
 The five events are falling from a height on a balloon (Kabamaru wins), swimming (Hayate wins), throwing shuriken while horseriding (Kabamaru wins), food eating contest (Hayate wins - Kabamaru is disqualified because he missed an olive) and remaining on the roof of a car driven by a student of the opponent school (Kabamaru wins after being promised 1,000 plates of yakisoba noodles by Shijune).